 adb shellwithout issues.

-- Install a debuggable application - ensure it is marked as debuggable in the Android application manifest (see more on how to do this in the Android Studio documentation).
+- If you're not using Unity, ensure your application is marked as debuggable in the Android application manifest (see more on how to do this in the Android Studio documentation).

 Connect Streamline to your device